ebuka470/clearwords/README.md

 About the Project

-ClearWords helps expats, diaspora Nigerians, NYSC members and professionals communicate effectively in Nigeriaby understanding the real meaning behind words and cultural context.
+ClearWords helps expats, diaspora Nigerians, NYSC members and professionals communicate effectively in Nigeria by understanding the real meaning behind words and cultural context.

 Features